Live Animals are air shiped by Airlines, or ground shipped by Pet Transporters.

 Pet kittens older than 5-6 mo. may be spayed/neutered prior to leaving.

-The USDA decided on 9/18/2013 that a health certificate from a licensed veterinarian is not sufficient proof that a pet is healthy.
-Their new requirement, requires the new owner to see the pet in person prior to taking ownership, to be assured that it is healthy.
+The new USDA rule, starting 9/18/2013, requires the new owner to see the pet in person prior to taking ownership, to be assured that it is healthy.
 No sale is final until you have seen your pet.
-If you have questions about the USDA rules call Dr.Gerald Rusin at APHIS 301-851-3751

 Puppies may go as carry on's also, but they quickly grow out of the 12 in carriers, & may need to go as ticketed luggage.
 If your pet has to fly in the cargo hold, & not in your lap, your flight will be under the weather restrictions.
 This could be complicated certain times of year.